 Until then, it’s up to you to take back control of your energy bills.
 And if you’re worried about switching and wonder how it all works, and whether or not you need to start buying candles just in case; read our simples guides to switching energy suppliers and the switching process explained.

 Plus, let’s not forget about the Energy Switch Guarantee which promises that switching should be pain and fuss free.
-And once you’re happy that you won’t be left in the dark, start comparing energy deals right here; or if you’re in the mood for some technical wizardry then try our Snapt app – but however you compare, do it with us – it’s just what we do.
+And once you’re happy that you won’t be left in the dark, start comparing energy deals right here; however you compare, do it with us – it’s just what we do.